Lowe's offers to buy Canada's Rona for C$1.8 billion

 “We are disappointed that the Rona board said no,” Doug Robinson, Lowe’s head of international operations and development, told Reuters in an interview.
 “We really want to take a little bit of time to consider options.”

-Under the Investment Canada Act, Ottawa can review any foreign investment worth more than C$330 million and can block a deal it thinks is not in Canada’s best interests.
-It has exercised that prerogative only twice, most recently in 2010 when it said BHP Billiton’s (BHP.AX) hostile bid for Canadian fertilizer maker Potash Corp (POT.TO) was not of net benefit.

-Rona shares rose as high as C$14.49 before easing back to C$13.50, a gain 13.7 percent, as investors lowered their expectations of a deal being struck in the face of Quebec’s objections.
-Lowe’s stock was down 4.8 percent at $25.58.

-Morningstar analyst Peter Wahlstrom saw little chance that Lowe’s would approach shareholders with a hostile bid.
+Morningstar analyst Peter Wahlstrom saw little chance Lowe‘s, based in North Carolina, would go ahead with a hostile bid straight to shareholders.

+“They are seeking the approval of the board,” he said.
+“This could take a little while, before both parties get comfortable with each other, the way that they operate and also the ultimate price tag.”

 Boucherville, Quebec-based Rona has struggled as Home Depot and Lowe’s have made inroads into its home turf.
 Sales at Rona’s established stores, or same-store sales - a key measure for retailers - dropped 7.3 percent in the year ended December 25, 2011.

+Rona blames its weak performance on poor consumer confidence.
+Since Home Depot nor Lowe’s break out Canadian results, it is difficult to compare them to Rona, but in its last two reported quarters, Home Depot said same-store sales rose in Canada.

-Rona has blamed its weak performance on poor consumer confidence, and its recovery plan centers on closing or splitting up 23 of its 79 biggest outlets and focusing on smaller “satellite” and “proximity” stores.
+Under a strategic plan announced in February, Rona is closing or splitting up 23 of its 79 biggest outlets and opening smaller “satellite” and “proximity” stores.

 Rona spokeswoman Michelle Laberge said a special committee of the board had considered Lowe’s offer.